aarcangeli/idea-clang-format/README.md

 - `.clang-format` file support with completion and documentation
 - Format code using clang-format
+- Automatically detects indentation style and column limit from `.clang-format` file (note that .editorconfig has the precedence)
 - Automatically format code on save (via project settings)

-- Automatically detects indentation style and column limit from `.clang-format` file (note that .editorconfig has the precedence)
+At the moment, it is not possible to format only a selection of the code.

 ## Installation of clang-format